Constance Kies: Research

 By 1987, she had investigated the nutrition of meat and cereal products for ten years.
 From 1983 to 1987, Kies focused on trace minerals such as manganese.
 Her research suggested that many Americans, especially women, did not consume enough manganese.
 Kies' findings corroborated those of biologist Paul Saltman.
 Both Kies and Saltman's research suggested that manganese-deficient diets resulted in progressively weaker bones in both animals and humans.
 In 1989, Kies led a study on human nutrition in bottle-fed, breast-fed diabetic, and breast-fed non-diabetic babies.
 The department was specifically analyzing the manganese, potassium, and sodium levels in diabetic and non-diabetic mothers and their infants.
 This involved collecting nearly 2,000 dirty diapers a day.
-This "dirty diaper" study first began at the University of Nebraska Omaha but later moved to the East Campus at UNL.
+This "dirty diaper" study first began at the University of Nebraska Omaha but later moved to the East Campus at NU.

 Kies researched nitrogen balance and the use of urea as a nitrogen source for ruminants.
 Her research revealed that urea could be effectively used in human metabolism to maintain a nitrogen balance.
 She found that protein quantity was just as important as protein quality.
 Kies and Fox demonstrated that increases in low-quality protein foods can support nutritional requirements of human adults.

-Kies shifted from researching nonspecific nitrogen to internutrient metabolism.
+Kies shifted from researching nonspecific nitrogen to inter-nutrient metabolism.
 She was most interested in the relationships between minerals, dietary fiber, and fat.
 Her laboratory examined hemicellulose, cellulose, and pectin.
 They found that hemicellulose increased the levels of zinc, copper, and magnesium in fecal excretions.
 She also found that supplementing hemicellulose improved urinary excretion of vitamin C. Kies discovered that pectin and zinc decreased urinary excretion of vitamin C. Her later research explored the relationship between dietary fat and mineral absorption.
 She observed correlations between the absorption rate of iron, zinc, and manganese and decreased intake of dietary cholesterol and fat.
 She found that consuming dietary fiber reduced total and LDL-cholesterol.
 Kies found that calcium supplements increased copper absorption while magnesium, selenium, and potassium decreased it.
 Kies demonstrated that phytates, tannins, and dietary fiber inhibited dietary copper utilization.

 Personal life

 Kies was interested in Inuit and Native American weaving, carving, sculpture, and pottery because she was intrigued by pieces she could touch.
 She was also a fan of reading and classical music.
 Kies died of uterine cancer in Lincoln, Nebraska, on November 30, 1993, at the age of 59.
 She was cremated and her ashes were placed in her family's plot in Platteville, Wisconsin.
-Services were held at the home economics auditorium on UNL's East Campus.
+Services were held at the home economics auditorium on NU's East Campus.